Morgan Aero 8: Aero 8 GTN (2004)

-This limited edition run-out model of the Series 1 was a nod to the successful Aero GT/Le Man racing cars and included the 4.6L Alpina BMW engine used on Alpina B10 and on BMW X5 4.6iS – 4619cc, 330 bhp (246 kW), with a 0-60 mph time of 4.3 seconds and a top speed of 175 mph (266 km/h).
+This limited edition run-out model of the Series 1 was a nod to the successful Aero GT/Le Mans racing cars and included the 4.6L Alpina BMW engine used on Alpina B10 and on BMW X5 4.6iS – 4619cc, 330 bhp (246 kW), with a 0-60 mph time of 4.3 seconds and a top speed of 175 mph (266 km/h).
 This version had slightly different and stiffened suspension plus semi-slick AO48's fitted as standard to black OZ centre lock magnesium wheels, a carbon fibre roof, carbon fibre interior and numerous other enhancements.

-Just eleven were produced, all of them in a two-tone color scheme of BMW blue/silver.
+Just eleven were produced, all of them in a two-tone colour scheme of BMW blue/silver.

 It was supplied with a carbon-fibre hardtop (the first Aero to get a hardtop) alongside an optional soft top roof, of which it is believed only a couple of GTN owners chose.
 Along with a carbon fibre dashboard, unique gloss black wooden trim, a custom Mota-Lita steering wheel, a special leather interior, and performance side exhausts the car had blistering performance as demonstrated on Top Gear by Richard Hammond (Season 5 Episode 5) who later went on to own several Morgans.

 Aero 8 Series 2 (2004–2005)

 Series 2 of the Aero 8 was launched at the 2004 Los Angeles Motor Show.
 This was the first Aero that was made for sale in North America.
 It was called the Aero Series 2 or Aero America as a result.

 The back of the car was changed in a number of ways.
 The petrol tank was repositioned to comply with US rear impact regulations.
-The boot lid was raised to improve aero-dynamics and storage.
+The boot lid was raised to improve aerodynamics and storage.
 The previous folding roof was changed for a pram style changing the shape from the previous low "gangster" style roof of the Series 1.

 It now used the BMW N62B44 4.4L V8 engine using a DIVA inlet manifold (the world's first continuously variable length inlet manifold) and producing 333 bhp (248 kW) at 6,100 rpm and 331 lb-ft (450Nm) at 3,600 rpm.
 The factory offered single side exit exhausts as an option with the exit just in front of the rear wheels on each side.
 The new V8 provided a top speed of 160 mph with 0 to 62 mph (100 km/h) acceleration in 4.8 seconds.

 Further revisions included a conversion to standard 5 stud wheels, uprated gearbox, brakes and other elements of the running gear.
 The car retained the same overall dimensions but internal space was increased by moving the doors further out and making the wings/running boards narrower over the Series 1.

 The unusual asymmetric dashboard of the Series 1 was replaced with a more conventionally styled dashboard, however, the fly-off handbrake was retained.

 Somewhere in the region of 60 cars (both LHD and RHD) were produced.